spencer-m/SnakeTRON/README.md

 # SnakeTRON

-A TRON inspired Snake Game programmed in ARM Assembly using

-Raspberry Pi Model B for CPSC 359 - Computing Machinery II.
+A TRON inspired Snake Game programmed in ARM Assembly using the Raspberry Pi Model B for CPSC 359 - Computing Machinery II.

 ### Contributors: